 Support for foundations

-In Admind we have taken three parallel paths in support of minorities.
+In Admind we have taken three parallel paths in support of minorities through our social impact policy.
 The first is financial assistance to organisations such as Kampania Przeciw Homofobii – a foundation against homophobia, Federacja Znak Równości – an association supporting the LGBTQIA+ community, Miłość Nie Wyklucza – an organisation working to bring marriage equality to same-sex couples and to build the LGBTQIA+ community in Poland.

 Internal training and cooperation